 The Environmental Philosophy courses I teach span content areas and cover several of its aspects for both beginning and advanced students.
 They form a core part of our Environmental Humanities initiative here at Colby.
 At the 100-level I teach a course that was formerly part of the Integrated Studies Program’s “Green Cluster” (PL126), which now serves as an introduction to philosophy through the lens of environmentalism and environmental philosophy.
 At the 200-level, I teach Environmental Ethics (PL243), which expands on the ethical, political, and humanistic dimensions of human relations to the natural world.
-He also teaches Philosophy of Nature (PL216), which provides a more extensive consideration of theories of the natural world from Aristotle to contemporary ecology, and ends by considering the natural-social situatedness of knowledge producers in society.
+I also teach Philosophy of Nature (PL216), which provides a more extensive consideration of theories of the natural world from Aristotle to contemporary ecology, and ends by considering the natural-social situatedness of knowledge producers in society.
 Finally, I also offer Radical Ecologies (PL328), which examines some of the more comprehensive environmental philosophical positions, including their ontological and ethico-political components.

 Philosophy and the Environment (PL126)